zamasaur/php-template/README.md

 $template->incorporateOnce($searchArray, $replaceArray);
 ```

-## PHPDoc
+## UnitTest

-This package comply with the PHPDoc standard, to generate them you must use the following command in a terminal opened in the root folder.
+This package comes with a series of UnitTest, to run them you must use the following command in a terminal opened in the root folder.

 ```
-$ ./vendor/bin/phpdoc -d ./src -t ./docs/api
+$ ./vendor/bin/phpunit tests
 ```

 ## PHPDoc